Official communication about our medicines

 What is Wegovy®?

-WEGOVY® (semaglutide) injection 2.4 mg is an injectable prescription medicine used with a reduced calorie diet and increased physical activity:
+Wegovy® (semaglutide) injection 1.7 mg or 2.4 mg and Wegovy® (semaglutide) tablets 25 mg are prescription medicines used with a reduced calorie diet and increased physical activity to:

 Wegovy® contains semaglutide and should not be used with other semaglutide-containing products or other GLP-1 receptor agonist medicines.

-It is not known if Wegovy® is safe and effective for use in children under 12 years of age.
+It is not known if Wegovy® tablets are safe and effective for use in people under 18 years of age.

 Important Safety Information